 - Extra firm tofu (also called tau kwa)- 2 blocks, 200 grams each.

-- Corn flour, pepper and salt– to coat tofu
+- Corn flour, pepper and salt to coat tofu.

 - Peanut oil– for frying.
 Any cooking oil is fine as long as it has a high smoking point.

-- Garlic
+- Fresh Garlic cloves.

-- Toasted sesame seeds and green onions for garnish
+- Toasted sesame seeds and green onions for garnish.

 - Sauce ingredients: